-Can GRE or TOEFL exam be waived?
+Can GRE or TOEFL/IELTS exams be waived?

 Can I apply to your graduate program with an undergraduate degree different than Engineering?

 Yes, that may be possible if your undergraduate degree is closely related to Biomedical Engineering.
-However, you should contact the dept. via email prior to submitting an application.
+However, you should contact the department via email prior to submitting an application.
 Note: Some leveling courses may be required.

 What is a conditional admit?